Filter

 Resistance Level: A resistance level is where selling pressure halts price advances.
 When price repeatedly fails to break a flat level, it forms horizontal resistance, seen as a straight line on the chart.

-Breakout: A breakout happens when the price convincingly closes above this resistance level, signaling a potential shift in market sentiment from bearish or neutral to bullish.
+Breakout: A breakout happens when the price convincingly closes above this resistance level, signalling a potential shift in market sentiment from bearish or neutral to bullish.

 How to Trade a Horizontal Resistance Breakout